On this page

 Best CNA Classes and Training Programs in Raleigh, NC

 Below are three flexible and affordable CNA training options in the greater Raleigh area.
 These state-approved programs offer the technical and clinical training needed to enter the nursing field and earn a North Carolina-approved CNA certification.
-Through a mix of classroom study and hands-on clinical work, you can complete these programs in just 12-16 weeks.
+We picked these three programs because they excel in several key areas, including affordability, students support services, and learning flexibility.

 Wake Technical Community College

-Wake Technical Community College offers both hybrid and in-person tracks for students interested in becoming certified nursing aides.
+Wake Technical Community College is unique from other nurse aide programs in the Raleigh area in that it offers both hybrid and in-person tracks for students interested in becoming certified nursing aides.
 Classified as a Workforce Continuing Education, this career training requires 168 hours of coursework.
 Of those 168 hours, 100 are dedicated to classroom lectures and labs with the remaining 68 hours spent in hands-on clinical experiences.
 The hybrid option involves 40 hours of classroom instruction completed online.

 Upon completing this program, you can demonstrate the knowledge and skills necessary for professional listing on the North Carolina Nurse Aide I Registry.